Charlie Hodge (guitarist): The Elvis Presley years

 Hodge helped out director George Sidney in the filming of Viva Las Vegas suggesting a special effect on a production number; three years later, in the studio with Presley as he pored through demos for the picture Spinout, he transformed an ignominious film soundtrack tune into a “walking blues“ (“I'll Be Back“), which impressed the director so much the plot denouement was rewritten to accommodate the number.

 Hodge always figured heavily as Presley's musical advisor, initially teaching him the rarified near-falsetto style Presley would heavily rely upon in the early 1960s.
 He also played important roles in Presley's late 1960s show business comeback, first in a TV special, then in a documentary.

 When Presley was needing to put a band together for his return to live performances he turned to Hodge for advice.
 Hodge recommended James Burton, lead guitarist, after seeing him play in a small club.
 After The Imperials left the Elvis Show, Hodge recommended using The Stamps Quartet.

 Hodge lived for 17 years at Presley's Memphis, Tennessee estate, Graceland, and also had rooms in all of Presley's other homes away from Graceland which were personally decorated by Priscilla, in his favorite color schemes.
-Hodge was often regarded as the sweetest, kindest and most genuine member of the Memphis Mafia, with Presley's best interests at heart.
 Hodge was with Presley to the very end and was with the guarded escort to bring Presley and his mother Gladys's remains back to Graceland for reburial.
 Hodge stayed at Graceland for a year afterward, helping Presley's father Vernon with any affairs of the estate.